 What is scary is that most women who have a gonococcal infection have no symptoms or signs.
 Women with gonorrhea are at risk of developing serious complications from the infection even if they don’t have any symptoms!
 Complications include:

-When women do have symptoms and signs, they are often mild and can be mistaken for a bladder or vaginal infection.
-Symptoms and signs in women may include:
+Symptoms and signs can often be mild and can be mistaken for a bladder or vaginal infection.
+Symptoms and signs may include:

 - Painful or burning sensation when urinating